-Heuristically, this means that $Q_0$ is the probability distribution consistent with the null parameter value, under which the size of the test is maximal.
-Similarly, $Q_1$ is the distribution consistent with the alternative parameter value, which is the least favorable for power maximization.
-The following extension of the classic Neyman--Pearson lemma (tailored to our setting) then follows from HS. \begin{lemma} Let $\mathcal{P}_{\theta_0}$ and $\mathcal{P}_{\theta_1}$ be defined as in \eqref{eq:P_theta} with $\theta=\theta_0$ and $\theta=\theta_1$, respectively.
+Heuristically, $Q_0$ is the null-consistent distribution under which the test attains its maximal size, while $Q_1$ is the alternative-consistent distribution that is least favorable for power.
+The following extension of the Neyman–Pearson lemma, adapted to our setting, then follows from HS. \begin{lemma} Let $\mathcal{P}_{\theta_0}$ and $\mathcal{P}_{\theta_1}$ be defined as in \eqref{eq:P_theta} with $\theta=\theta_0$ and $\theta=\theta_1$, respectively.
 Then, there is a level-$\alpha$ minimax test $\phi$: $S \rightarrow [0,1]$ such that

-where $\Lambda\in dQ_1/dQ_0$ is a version of the Radon--Nikodym derivative of the LFP $(Q_0,Q_1)\in\mathcal P_{\theta_0}\times\mathcal P_{\theta_1}$, and $(C,\gamma)$ solves $E_{Q_0}[\phi(s)]=\alpha$. \end{lemma} Lemma \ref{thm:neyman_pearson} characterizes a level-$\alpha$ minimax test as an LR test in which the ratio is formed by the LFP.
-Recall that $Q_1$ is the least favorable for maximizing the test's power, while $Q_0$ is the least favorable for controlling the size.
-Heuristically, a large value of their ratio can then be taken as evidence against the null hypothesis.
-Lemma \ref{thm:neyman_pearson} states that it is indeed optimal in the minimax sense to reject $H_0$ when this ratio is sufficiently high.\footnote{In addition, the binary experiment $(S,\Sigma_S,P\in\{Q_0,Q_1\})$ in which one tests $Q_0$ against $Q_1$ is the hardest (or least informative) in terms of Bayes risk among all binary experiments such that $(S,\Sigma_S,P\in\{P_0,P_1\})$ with $P_j\in\mathcal P_{\theta_j},j=0,1$ \citep{Bednarski1982}.}

-Lemma \ref{thm:neyman_pearson} is an existence and characterization result useful for obtaining the more general results below.
-To implement LR tests in practice, one needs to compute the LFPs (typically in a single experiment).
+where $\Lambda\in dQ_1/dQ_0$ is a version of the Radon--Nikodym derivative of the LFP $(Q_0,Q_1)\in\mathcal P_{\theta_0}\times\mathcal P_{\theta_1}$, and $(C,\gamma)$ solves $E_{Q_0}[\phi(s)]=\alpha$. \end{lemma} Lemma \ref{thm:neyman_pearson} characterizes a level-$\alpha$ minimax test as an LR test based on the LFP.
+Intuitively, a large value of the likelihood ratio provides evidence against the null, and the lemma shows that rejecting for sufficiently large values of this ratio is minimax optimal.
+This is an existence and characterization result useful for obtaining the more general results below.
 We discuss the computational aspects in Section \ref{ssec:computation}.

-\subsubsection{Testability of Hypotheses}
+\subsubsection{Testability of Hypotheses:}